mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

     - "^I" tabulator
     - "^J" (LF) is a valid line break like "\\P"
     - "^M" (CR) is ignored
-    - other characters renders as empty square "▯"
+    - other characters render as empty square "▯"

 - special encoded characters:
     - "%%c" and "%%C" renders "Ø" (alt-0216)